aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 -  mixed otherwise;

-then coniferous stands are selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation is performed using the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value
-0. The resulting layer was then aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+then coniferous stands are selected and geometries are rasterised (presence = 1, NA otherwise).
+Rasterisation is performed using the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
-At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r